How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

 Nailing down when exactly they occur isn’t difficult, though, as long as you take into account several factors.
 The biggest of which are:

 - Holidays.
-You know what’s more expensive than vacationing in New York City?
+Do you know what’s more expensive than vacationing in New York City?
 Going to New York City on New Year’s Eve.
-And if you’re budget conscious, you’re going to want to keep in mind the holidays when YOU travel.
-Depending on the destination, flights and hotels are going to be more expensive if it lands on a major holiday.
+And if you’re budget-conscious, you’re going to want to keep in mind the holidays when YOU travel.
+Depending on the destination, flights and hotels are going to be more expensive if your trip lands on a major holiday.

 - Call the local tourism office.
 Most every country, state, and city will have a tourism office that’ll be more than happy to help you with your travel plans.
-Simply ask them, “When’s your peak season months?”
-(For a comprehensive directory of tourism offices, follow this link.)
+Simply ask them, “When are your peak season months?”
+(For a comprehensive directory of U.S. tourism offices, follow this link.)